 What if there is a leak?

-Human beings breath carbon dioxide in and out constantly in the natural environment.
+Human beings breath CO2 in and out constantly in the natural environment.
 Thus, it is not a dangerous gas and it is not flammable.
 In 2009, a Scientific American series on carbon sequestration said this about the risks:

 “Pressurized [carbon dioxide] gas escaping from a well head or crack simply mixes rapidly with the atmosphere, presenting no danger, much as the use of a fire extinguisher is not hazardous.”